AditiAgrawal95/CAECompressionSWinIRRestoration/README.md

 The images reconstructed from the CAE code will be saved and used in the SwinIR model.

 Steps to run the restoration Code:
+Running restoration is divided into two steps.
+Train and test.
 Steps to run test for restoration:
 1. Download SwinIR code from https://github.com/JingyunLiang/SwinIR
 2. Change to directory you have stored SwinIR project in